This post contains collections of products that I personally recommend (it may contain affiliate links).

 Best Way to Serve the Avocado Mash

-Halve, pit and scoop the avocado out into a bowl.
+Halve, pit, and scoop the avocado out into a bowl.
 Mash with a fork until chunky, then season with salt and pepper.
-Immediately add lemon to prevent browning.
+Immediately add a squeeze of lemon to prevent it from browning.

 Let’s Talk Watermelon Radishes